 You can also change this to another number when you send a new fax by clicking the From: drop-down menu.

-eFax Channels - if you have multiple fax numbers (also referred to as channels) associated with your TeleConsole account click MANAGE FAX ACCOUNTS and toggle the ones your wish to listen to.
+- eFax Channels: If you have multiple fax numbers (also referred to as channels) associated with your TeleConsole account click MANAGE FAX ACCOUNTS and toggle the ones you wish to listen to.

-Voicemail Channels - if you have multiple voicemail boxes (also referred to as channels) associated with your TeleConsole account click MANAGE VOICEMAILS and toggle the ones your wish to listen to.
+Voicemail Channels: If you have multiple voicemail boxes (also referred to as channels) associated with your TeleConsole account click MANAGE VOICEMAILS and toggle the ones you wish to listen to.

 Once again, the selection here also affects what you will see on the voicemail screen!
 If you switch off all the channels you will also not see any prior voicemail messages.
 If you toggle on one channel you will only see the voicemails received on it.